Optimal parallelisation strategies for flat histogram Monte Carlo sampling: Methods

 \subsection{Model Implementation}

-As a test case for the parallelisation strategies studied in this work, we consider the application of WL sampling to the study of the phase behaviour of multicomponent, high-entropy alloys (HEAs).
-The application of WL to multicomponent alloys is an emerging area of research~\cite{pei_statistics_2020, takeuchi_new_2017, nanba2023implementation} and is therefore a relevant test case for this study.
+As a test case for the parallelisation strategies studied in this work, we consider the application of WL sampling to the study of the phase behaviour of two selected metallic alloys: one well-studied binary system~\cite{khan_density-functional_2016} and one multicomponent, high-entropy alloy (HEA).
+The application of WL to multicomponent alloys is an emerging area of research~\cite{pei_statistics_2020, takeuchi_new_2017, nanba2023implementation} and is therefore a relevant test case for this study, while the binary system provides a simple test case to compare against the HEA.

 HEAs are an intriguing class of disordered material, typically containing a mixture of four or more metallic elements combined in near-equal ratios, and are of interest for a range of next-generation technological applications as they have been shown to frequently possess superior physical properties when compared to traditional binary/ternary alloys.
-Through the large contribution made to the free energy of these materials by the configurational entropy is generally understood to stabilise disordered `solid solutions'~\cite{yeh_nanostructured_2004}, in which there is a fixed, underlying crystal lattice, but where the constituent elements of the material occupy these lattice sites in a random fashion, several systems having been shown to exhibit both partial crystallographic ordering and/or phase decomposition with decreasing temperature.
+The large contribution made to the free energy of these materials by the configurational entropy is generally understood to stabilise disordered `solid solutions'~\cite{yeh_nanostructured_2004}, in which there is a fixed, underlying crystal lattice, but where the constituent elements of the material occupy these lattice sites in a random fashion.
+Several of such systems have been shown to exhibit both partial crystallographic ordering and/or phase decomposition with decreasing temperature.
 Computational modelling can shed insight into such diffusional solid-solid phase transformations.
 However, in the context of HEAs, computational simulation of phase equilibria faces several key challenges~\cite{widom_modeling_2018, eisenbach_first-principles_2019, ferrari_frontiers_2020, ferrari_simulating_2023}.
 Primary among these is that the space of possible configurations (henceforth referred to as the `configuration space') grows combinatorially both with the number of elements present in a considered composition, as well as with the number of atoms in a given simulation cell~\cite{zhang_roadmap_2025}.
 This means that a large number of configurations must be sampled for there to be confidence that results are well-converged and recovered quantities are representative of the relevant thermodynamic phases.
 WL sampling is hence extremely valuable in this context.